CSpanias/mollysec/content/posts/password-audits-part-2.md

 1 directory, 7 files
 ```

-All expected files have been generated successfully and their content matches the format what we expect:
+All expected files have been generated successfully and their content matches the format we expect:

 ```bash
 $ for file in $(ls hash-organiser); do echo -e "Reading file: $file\n"; head -n3 hash-organiser/$file; echo -e "\n"; done